 At this point, you really need to have a job.
 Unemployment is worth $9.08/hr, so if all you can get is minimum wage, you're better off being unemployed.
 With FICA and other automatic deductions, you probably need something at least $11/hr to equal your take-home from unemployment.
 Take the first job that comes your way that pays better than unemployment, and then KEEP LOOKING FOR BETTER WORK.
 One of the Chronicles quotes of the day is "Too many people quit looking for work when they find a job.--anonymous" (no relation).
 Don't make that mistake.

 Last but definitely not least, you'll want to call all your credit card companies, all your utilities, everyone to whom you owe money.
 They've gotten extremely good at granting forebearances and deferments, and you may be able to argue a lower interest rate or lower monthly payments while you're unemployed.
 As long as you let them know beforehand, they're usually pretty accomodating.
 If things do spiral out of control, Greenpath Debt Solutions is extremely helpful and easy to work with.
-The budgeting software, YNAB (referral link, saves you money on the subscription), can be really helpful with making your newly limited funds go exactly where you need them to go.
+The budgeting software, YNAB (referral link to be updated soon), can be really helpful with making your newly limited funds go exactly where you need them to go.

 On applying for jobs: You're probably not going to find a company that doesn't honor the non-compete.
 All the recruiters honor it, so if you want to go directly from Epic@Epic to Epic@Client, you're going to have to apply directly to the healthcare organization.
 Implementers will probably have a leg-up here, as most clients want dedicated builders.
 Fewer are hiring for ongoing support.
 TS, market yourselves appropriately.